-- Generally, no prior preparation, such as not eating or not taking medicine, is needed
+Generally, no preparation is needed, such as not eating or not taking medicine, before

-- Be sure to tell your healthcare provider, the radiologist, or the technologist if
+Tell your healthcare provider, the radiologist, or the technologist if you are allergic

-you are allergic to or sensitive to medicines, contrast dyes, and/or iodine.
+to or sensitive to medicines, contrast dyes, or iodine.

-- Make sure your healthcare provider has a list of all medicines (prescribed and over-the-counter)
+Make sure your healthcare provider has a list of all prescribed and over-the-counter

 on what to do before the bone scan.